Have you asked yourself if the stock you are looking to buy is too expensive? or too pricey? or overvalued?

 - A company must have positive EPS and BV metrics – Only works for companies having positive EPS and Book value.
 Theoretically, a stock priced below the Graham Number would be considered a good value, if it also meets the other criteria provided by Graham.
-Graham Number along with these criteria provide a good starting point for screening stocks further or doing more research.
+Graham Number along with these criteria provides a good starting point for screening stocks further or doing more research.

 - Conservative approach – The Graham Number does not account for growth in its calculations.
 Hence, it does not work well for growth companies and companies having less tangible assets like software and service companies.

 Should you use the Graham Number?

 The Graham Number is still a powerful tool to analyze insurance companies, banks, and other businesses.